Watch this short video by WorkSafe BC - Supervision in Construction.

-As an "agent of the employer" the supervisor assumes the responsibilities of the employer to the degree he or she has been given authority.
-This first module will introduce you to some of the basic employer responsibilities to OSHA law, and the obligations the employer and employees have to each other.
-Fulfilling these obligations is a function of competent management and leadership: the theme throughout the entire course.
+As "agents of the employer," supervisors assume the legal obligations of the employer to the degree they have been given authority.
+This module introduces you to some of the basic employer and employee obligations to each other and OSHA law.
+We'll also look at the obligations employees have to each other and the employer.
+Fulfilling these obligations is a function of competent supervisor safety management and leadership: the theme throughout the entire course.

-Although, we're discussing what legal obligations the employer has in this module, it's important not to lose sight of the fact that "doing safety" to primarily avoid OSHA violations and penalties is probably the least effective safety management approach.
-Employers who understand the long term financial and cultural benefits derived from world-class safety management and leadership will be more likely to develop a proactive safety and health system that not only meets OSHA requirements, but far exceeds them.
-You can find out more about developing effective safety systems in Course 700.
+It's important to understand that "doing safety" to avoid OSHA violations and penalties is the least effective safety management approach.
+Employers who understand the long-term business benefits of world-class safety management and leadership will be more likely to develop a proactive safety and health system that far exceeds OSHA requirements.
+You can learn more about developing effective safety systems in OSHAcademy Course 700.

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That this Act may be cited as the 'Occupational Safety and Health Act of 1970'.

 (a) Each Employer -